 What follows is the basic C25K treadmill program for beginners.

-You can also check this beginner post as well as my C10K program in case you’re thirsty for more running advice.
+You can also check this beginner post and my C10K program if you’re thirsty for more running advice.

 The more, the merrier.

 However, remember to always listen to your body and adjust your training and plan as needed to allow for recovery